SSN vs ITIN — What Immigrants Need to Know for Taxes

 If you are eligible for an SSN, applying for one is an important early step.

-Where to apply: Applications are made at your local Social Security Administration (SSA) office.
-You can find your nearest office on the SSA website.
+Applications are made at your local Social Security Administration (SSA) office.
+You can find the nearest location on the SSA website.

-Timing: Some immigrants are able to request an SSN as part of the visa application process.
-Others must apply after arriving in the United States.
-In general, it is advisable to wait until you have actually arrived and your immigration documents are current before applying.
+Some immigrants are able to request an SSN as part of the visa application process.
+Others must apply after arriving.
+In general, wait until you have arrived and your immigration documents are current before applying.

 How to Apply for an ITIN